New research questions have been considered as part of this update. These look at:

 See the NIPCM literature review development process for more information.

 See the full list of research questions considered and the search terms within the revised literature review.
 Part A of the Considered Judgement Form has been published alongside the revised literature review to provide a summary of the evidence.
 The review does not contain any recommendations for practice as these are still being developed by the ARHAI Scotland National Policies Guidance and Evidence (NPGE) Working Group.
-It is anticipated that recommendations for practice will be available in Spring 2025.

 The pandemic highlighted that the way in which respiratory transmission is currently described (droplet and airborne transmission) may not reflect what is happening in real life.
 We need to look at whether there is a better way to describe transmission, and whether this would lead to any improvements in infection prevention and control (IPC) practice.